 The Employment Law Review: Japan

 The laws in Japan governing collective labour relationships are the Labour Union Act (LUA) and the Labour Relations Adjustment Act.
 Regarding individual labour relationships, there are laws protecting minimum working conditions, such as the Labour Standards Act (LSA), the Minimum Wages Act, the Industrial Safety and Health Act (ISHA) and the Industrial Accident Compensation Insurance Act.
-These laws are traditional Japanese labour laws established after World War II and based on the Constitution of Japan.
+These laws are traditional Japanese labour laws established after the Second World War and based on the Constitution of Japan.

 The Labour Contract Act (LCA), enacted in 2007, sets out basic regulations on employment agreements.
 The revision of the LCA (effective from April 2013) includes important amendments for fixed-term employment.
 The Equal Employment Opportunity Act (EEOA)2 entered into effect in 1986 and has been revised several times.
 Since 2007, the EEOA has broadened protections for employees so that both male and female employees will not suffer any disadvantages based on their gender.
 Employees' rights are also expanded by other laws, such as the Child Care and Family Care Leave Act3 and the Part-time Employment Act (PEA).4 In addition, the Worker Dispatch Act (WDA), enacted in 1985 and amended in 1999, extended the scope of occupations that were covered by the worker dispatching system.
 As a result, the worker dispatching system was considered a social problem, so the WDA was further amended in 2012 and in September 2015.